-I worked at City Colleges of Chicago (More than 3 years)
+I have been working at City Colleges of Chicago full-time (More than 3 years)

 I applied online.
-The process took 5+ months.
-I interviewed at City Colleges of Chicago (Chicago, IL) in May 2015.
+The process took 2+ months.
+I interviewed at City Colleges of Chicago (New York, NY).

 Let us know if we're missing any workplace or industry recognition –